 Center for Energy and Natural Resources

 The Rochester Institute of Technology is nationally recognized as a leader in applied education which integrates theory with practical, real world issues.
-RIT professor, Erin Green, who taught Research Techniques and Research for Policy and Law to undergraduate students at the American University in Kosovo incorporated classroom assignments with real world energy and natural resource issues facing the Southeast Europe region.
+RIT professor, Erin Green, who taught Research Techniques and Research for Policy and Law to undergraduate students at the A.U.K. incorporated classroom assignments with real world energy and natural resource issues facing the Southeast Europe region.
 Students developed a research question on an assigned CENR topic, performed a literature review, developed a research proposal, presentation, and a database including all of the relevant documents/articles related to their topic.
 Research questions ranged from ‘The Economic and Environmental Impacts of Privatizing Trepca Mines’ to ‘Should Kosovo Take Measures to Enforce EU Water Quality Standards”.